AI4OPT/OPFGenerator/docs/src/opf/dcp.md

 ## Mathematical Formulation

-The DCOPF model considered in OPFGenerator is presented below.
+The DCOPF model considered in PGLearn is presented below.

 ```math
 \begin{align}